-6. Now compare the Walking Liberty half dollar in PCGS MS-65 to other less respectable choices in the $100 to $300 price range and its integrity can be seen in Technicolor.
+6. Compare the Walking Liberty half dollar in PCGS MS-65 to other less respectable choices in the $100 to $300 price range and its integrity can be seen in Technicolor.
 The most important aspect of this investment is the inexpensive entry point.
 Many MS-65 Walking Liberty Half Dollars are priced so low that any new investor can build a meaningful collection.

 The Advantages of “Set” Investing

-1. Walkers can be accumulated one at a time with the idea of forming a set – a wonderful approach because an inherent plan is part of the process.
+Walkers can be accumulated one at a time with the idea of forming a set – a wonderful approach because an inherent plan is part of the process.
 You could purchase the complete set but the fact that anyone can begin a set is a plus to everyone who owns a set.
 There is something inherently complete and valuable about the psychology of sets.

 What To Do Now?